T-Flet/Graph-State-Machine/README.rst

 - an empty list: no edges to the base node are being declared at this point (but could be declared from the node at the other end)
 - a list of :code:`Node`-s
-- [If the intention is to have directed necessity and sufficiency edge attributes] a dictionary of lists of :code:`Node`-s, with the keys being any of
+- [If the intention is to have necessity and sufficiency relationships] a dictionary of lists of :code:`Node`-s, with possible entries:

         ::

             necessary_for: nodes for which the base node is necessary
             sufficient_for: nodes for which the base node is sufficient
             are_necessary: nodes which are necessary for the base node
-            are_sufficient: nodes which are sufficient for the base node
+            are_sufficient: nodes OR LISTS OF NODES which are individually or jointly sufficient for the base node
-            plain: nodes which share and edge with the base node without necessity or sufficiency relationships
+            plain: nodes which share and edge with the base node without necessity or sufficiency relationships (at least not declared here)

 The structure checks that every node is declared as of some type, and it identifies redundancies and clashes, respectively raising warnings and errors.
-These checks granted, edges (and their necessity and sufficiency attributes) can be added at either node declaration.
+These checks granted, edges and necessity/sufficiency relationships can be added at either node declaration.

 Convenience Functions